zhucui/CalStdWeight/README.md

 # Calculate Standard Weight
 A simple application for calculating people's standard weight based on the gender and height.
-The project is shared at https://github.com/zhucui/CalStdWeight
+The project is shared at https://github.com/zhucui/CalStdWeight.git and was using Genymotion emulator.

 ![](/screenshots/screenshot1.png)